BenjaminOddou/alfred-folderify/README.md

 To know more on how to use `Alfred Buffer`, follow this [link](https://www.alfredapp.com/help/features/file-search/#file-buffer).

-> Note that `Alfred Buffer` is preferred compare to the `{query}`, meaning that if you select a folder/image (by clicking on it or by pressing enter ⏎) that is not included in the buffer, **it will not be compressed**.
+> Note that `Alfred Buffer` is preferred compared to the `{query}`, meaning that if you select a folder/image (by clicking on it or by pressing enter ⏎) that is not included in the buffer, **it will not be compressed**.

 ![alfred_buffer1](public/alfred_buffer1.webp)